-Major proceedings are oral argument, preparatory proceedings to arrange issues and evidence, and examination of evidence.
+arguments, Major proceedings are oral preparatory proceedings to arrange issues and evidence, preparatory proceedings by means of documents and examination of evidence.

-Oral argument is proceedings where the parties state their arguments based on documents they have submitted in advance, and produce evidence that supports their arguments.
+Oral arguments are proceedings where the parties state their arguments based on documents they have submitted in advance, and produce evidence that supports their arguments.
 Arrangement of issues and evidence is carried out to confirm the issues and to sort out the evidence that has been produced with regard to those issues.

-In examination of evidence, the court questions the parties, or others, about the circumstances in the courtroom (examination of or others.) in parties order make determination on the issues.
+examination of evidence, the court questions the parties, or others, about the circumstances in the courtroom (examination of parties, or others) in order to make a determination on the issues.

 In these proceedings, if the family court finds it to be necessary, it may have one or more counselors attend the proceedings and hear their opinions.
 The purpose for this is to reflect citizens' common sense in the proceedings of personal status litigation.
-When designating a legal custodian for a child or taking other measures relating to child custody. designating a parent to exercise parental authority in a judgment upholding a divorce, the family court may investigate facts or order a family court probation officer to investigate facts.
-It is provided under law that a family court probation officer may report the results of the investigation of facts to the court in writing or orally, but in practice, such report is mostly made in writing.
+When designating a legal custodian for a child or taking other measures relating to child custody, or designating a parent to exercise parental authority in a judgment upholding a divorce, the family court may investigate facts or order a family court investigating officer to investigate facts.
+It is provided under law that a family court investigating officer may report the results of the investigation of facts to the court in writing or orally, but in practice, such report is mostly made in writing.